-The childminder has a growing awareness of the learning and development requirements of the Early Years Foundation Stage.
-Planning is in place and she is beginning to link activities to the six areas of learning.
+The childminder has a suitable awareness of the learning and development requirements of the Early Years Foundation Stage.
+Planning is in place but is not fully developed around some areas of learning.
 She plans for children's next steps and photographic evidence indicates some fun activities.
-However, this is ongoing as she gets to know the children's individual interests and needs.
 She is beginning to make observations of children's play and records this information in their individual files.
-However, observations lack detail in some areas and she is only beginning to link these to short term planning.
-Furthermore, assessment systems are not yet in place to track children's progress.
+Assessments are in place and tracking is developing to enable her to monitor children's progress and share with parents.

 There is a great emphasis on settling children which motivates them to eagerly learn as they become familiar with their new surroundings.
-She encourages them to sit and concentrate whilst playing with small world toys and they play well alongside their peers.
-Their self-help skills are promoted as they help tidy away after the session.
-Children are beginning to learn about other cultures giving them an awareness of diversity; for example, children learn about different festivals.
+She encourages them to sit and concentrate whilst playing with small world toys.
+Their self-help skills are promoted as they help tidy away after the session, cut up fruits during snack time and learn to dress themselves.
+Children are beginning to gain a knowledge of other cultures giving them an awareness of diversity.
+For example, children learn about different festivals and eat noodles during Chinese New year.

-Communication and language skills are developing as they listen during story time and have access to books.
-Magnetic puzzles encourage children to identify letters and the childminder introduces new sounds and words to enhance their language development.
-They also use some writing materials to make marks.
+Children's Communication and language skills are developing as they listen during story time and have access to books.
+The childminder questions the children and interacts well with them.
+They also use some writing materials to make marks and are beginning to link sounds to letters.
 Mathematical concepts are promoted throughout daily routines.
-For example, they count in familiar songs and talk about shapes.
+For example, they count in familiar songs, problem solve when sorting the wooden blocks and talk about shapes.
 Furthermore, they recognise colours.
 They have some opportunities to engage in meaningful role play and crafts.
-For example, children enjoy dressing up and the home corner.
-They enjoy making food for the bird table and Christmas decorations using a variety of textures, such as, paint, glitter and glue.
+For example, children enjoy dressing up and playing with dolls.
+They use a variety of textures, such as, paint, glitter and glue.

 Some thought is given to developing children's knowledge and understanding of the world.
-Children have access to programmable toys, games and puzzles to encourage discovery and thinking.
+Children have access to some programmable toys, games and puzzles to encourage discovery and thinking.
 They have access to bikes and bats and balls to promote their physical skills when the childminder's rear garden is in use.
 They balance and climb on the large equipment when attending groups in the local community.
-Babies are able to develop coordination and movement as they crawl around the room.
+Babies are able to develop co-ordination and movement as they crawl around the room.
 She supports them as they learn to walk in her care.

-Children's good health is well promoted.
-The premises, toys and equipment are kept very clean.
-Regular discussions take place about the importance of washing hands and use of wipes after messy play.
+Children's health is promoted and the premises, toys and equipment are kept clean.
+Regular discussions take place about the importance of washing hands and wipes are used after messy play.
 This helps to develop their awareness of the concepts of effective hygiene routines.
 Children enjoy healthy meals and snacks and meal times are social occasions where children practise good table manners.
-Menus are displayed for the parents.
-Children have access to drinks at all times and therefore keep hydrated.
+They have access to drinks at all times.
 From an early age children learn the importance of sharing and taking turns and the childminder is a good role model to the children.
 The frequent use of praise helps children feel good about themselves.
-Children are encouraged to keep themselves safe.
-They are reminded to be careful when playing outside and are made aware of road safety.
-A detailed fire policy is displayed and children practise the evacuation procedure on a regular basis.
+Children are encouraged to keep themselves safe as they practise the evacuation procedure on a regular basis.